juev/awesome-stars/README.md

 ## Rust

+- [cecton/git-tools](https://github.com/cecton/git-tools) - Git subcommands to help with your workflow
 - [tangramdotdev/tangram](https://github.com/tangramdotdev/tangram) - Tangram makes it easy for programmers to train, deploy, and monitor machine learning models.
 - [al8n/caches-rs](https://github.com/al8n/caches-rs) - This is a Rust version of https://github.com/hashicorp/golang-lru
 - [nushell/nushell](https://github.com/nushell/nushell) - A new type of shell